27 Best Things To Do In Montevideo

 There are more things to do in Montevideo than you’d imagine.
-Though this city is often overlooked for its more popular neighbors, it actually is an interesting place to spend a few days exploring its main tourist attractions and taking in the chilled atmosphere.
+Though this city is often overlooked for its more popular neighbors, it’s an interesting place to spend a few days exploring all the Montevideo top attractions and taking in the chilled atmosphere.

-Montevideo may lack the buzz and the chaos of other South America capitals – traffic isn’t nearly as bad as that of Buenos Aires.
-It may not have the picture perfect tourist attractions.
+Montevideo may lack the buzz and the chaos of other South American capitals – but traffic isn’t nearly as bad as that of Buenos Aires.
+It may not have the picture-perfect Montevideo tourist attractions.
 But what it lacks in architectural delights, it surely makes up in vibe and in cultural events.

 In this post, I will highlight what to do in Montevideo and share some useful tips to help you plan your trip there.